-From UNC Wilmington: UNCW’s five-year graduation rate is among the highest in the UNC System and has already surpassed the university’s 2022 goal.
+From UNC Wilmington: UNCW’s five-year graduation rate is among the highest in the UNC System.
 The university’s strategic focus is to provide an affordable, high-quality education that prepares students to compete in a global workforce.
 UNCW is a student-centered campus with a strong emphasis on teaching and mentoring.
-University College supports students as they explore undergraduate curriculum and career paths, prepare to declare an appropriate major, and succeed in their transition to UNCW.
+University College supports students as they explore undergraduate curriculum and career paths, prepare to declare an appropriate major and succeed in their transition to UNCW.
 This empowers students to make informed academic choices that position them for success.
 With funding from the UNC System, UNCW has enhanced services to reduce the number of “stop-outs” (students who leave without graduating).
 Key among these efforts is Seahawk Success, which encourages former students to return to complete their degrees.
 The university’s student-centered mindset permeates the campus and defines the UNCW experience.
 Just before the start of his sophomore year at UNCW, a diving accident left Ryley Hopper ’20 paralyzed from the chest down, forcing him to delay his original graduation plans.
 After a yearlong absence for recovery and rehabilitation, he returned to finish his degree – determined to succeed.
 “I have a long list of memories here at UNCW,” said Hopper, who graduated with a degree in finance.
 “But the endless times my brothers carried me up multiple flights of stairs in my wheelchair so that I could be with everyone is priceless.”

 From UNC Wilmington: UNCW’s Strategic Plan emphasizes attracting, retaining and graduating students to ensure their success as they enter the workforce or continue their education.
 As undergraduate degree efficiency increases, it also serves as a measure of how well the university is preparing students for success.
 Although UNCW’s undergraduate degree efficiency was already excellent, the university will sustain and increase this metric.